-I asked the writing groups what they want from the first chapter in a novel.
+I asked members of the writing group what they want from the first chapter in a novel.

 Here is a selection of the answers:-